wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/iOS-Tutorial.md

 #### Using Custom Credentials

-In case you would like to use some other credentials your server supports, you can do so easily:
+Alternatively, you can use some other credentials your server supports to create a new activation.
+You always need to spend some thought about which credentials you should use.
+You do not want to use credentials that are too weak. **The authentication proof resulting from transaction signing is only as strong as the credentials that were used during the activation flow.**

+However, once you have the credentials that are sufficiently strong, you can create an activation easily:

 {% codetabs %}
 {% codetab Swift %}